Let's Put Ourselves in Sally's Shoes: Shoes-of-Others Prefilling Improves Theory of Mind in Large Language Models: Introduction

 Theory of Mind (ToM) is the ability to infer the mental states of others \cite{premack_woodruff_1978}.
 ToM is thought to be indispensable for humans to interact with others effectively \cite{baron1985autistic}.
 The ToM capability of large language models (LLMs) is also becoming necessary as LLMs are used in situations that require ToM \cite{sap-etal-2022-neural}, such as email autocomplete \cite{chen2019gmail}, empathic conversation \cite{sharma2021towards}, and persuasion \cite{wang-etal-2019-persuasion}.
 Meanwhile, previous studies have shown that the ToM performance of LLMs still lags behind humans in recently proposed benchmarks \cite{sap-etal-2022-neural,ullman2023large,shapira-etal-2024-clever,kim-etal-2023-fantom,chen2024tombench,xu2024opentom,shinoda2025tomato}.
 Fine-tuning LLMs on ToM datasets can improve in-distribution generalization \cite{kim-etal-2023-fantom,xu2024opentom}, but it induces overfitting and degrades out-of-distribution generalization \cite{sclar-etal-2023-minding}.

 This background has led to growing interest in inference-time methods for ToM that avoid tuning model parameters and do not suffer from overfitting by design \cite{sclar-etal-2023-minding,wilf2024think,hou-etal-2024-timetom,sarangi-etal-2025-decompose}.
 E.g., \citet{sclar-etal-2023-minding} designed a pipeline to track the beliefs of characters in narratives like Sally-Anne tests \cite{le-etal-2019-revisiting}. \citet{wilf2024think} filtered contexts based on what the character in question knows before answering questions.
 However, these methods are specifically designed for reasoning about \textit{beliefs} in contexts where \textit{the world state changes}\footnote{E.g., Sally puts a ball into a box and \textit{leaves} the room.
 Then, Anne \textit{moves} a ball into a basket.
 Q. Where will Sally look for the ball when she returns? \cite{baron1985autistic}}, limiting their applicability to broader scenarios.
 As discussed in \citet{ma-etal-2023-towards-holistic}, various categories of mental states can be inferred through ToM in diverse scenarios.
-Therefore, methods that focus only on beliefs in specific scenarios are insufficient to develop human-like ToM with LLMs.
+Therefore, methods that focus only on beliefs in specific scenarios are insufficient to develop practical and human-like ToM with LLMs.

-In this study, we present a new inference-time method, Shoes-of-Others (SoO) prefixing, to enhance ToM in LLMs across various mental states.
-SoO prefixing specifies the beginning of LLM outputs to initiate reasoning before answering questions (\S\ref{sec:soo}) as illustrated in Figure \ref{fig:overview}.
-Because SoO prefixing makes fewer assumptions about contexts, it is applicable to a broader range of settings.
+In this study, we present a new inference-time method, Shoes-of-Others (SoO) prefilling, to enhance ToM in LLMs across various mental states.
+SoO prefilling specifies the beginning of LLM outputs to initiate reasoning before answering questions (\S\ref{sec:soo}) as illustrated in Figure \ref{fig:overview}.
+Because SoO prefilling makes fewer assumptions about contexts, it is applicable to a broader range of settings.

-We demonstrate that SoO prefixing improves ToM in LLMs for five categories of mental states (beliefs, intentions, desires, emotions, and knowledge) in conversations and narratives without changes in the world state, outperforming other methods (\S\ref{sec:exp}).
-Furthermore, our analysis suggests that SoO prefixing encourages LLMs to generate more faithful thoughts than the ``Let's think step-by-step'' prefix without relying solely on lengthening thought, which may contribute to the superior performance (\S\ref{sec:analysis}).
+We demonstrate that SoO prefilling improves ToM in LLMs for five categories of mental states (beliefs, intentions, desires, emotions, and knowledge) in conversations and narratives without changes in the world state, outperforming other methods (\S\ref{sec:exp}).
+Furthermore, our analysis suggests that SoO prefilling encourages LLMs to generate more faithful thoughts than ``Let's think step-by-step'' without relying solely on lengthening thought, which may contribute to the superior performance (\S\ref{sec:analysis}).
 We believe that our findings lay the foundation for developing a specialized thought process for ToM reasoning.